jdj2261/rrt_planner_tutorial/README.md

 # rrt_planner_tutorial

-This is the rrt, rrt* planner implemented after reading the **Sampling-based Algorithms for Optimal Motion Plannig** article.
+This is the rrt, rrt* planner tutorial implemented after reading the **Sampling-based Algorithms for Optimal Motion Plannig** article.

 ### 1. Article Review